particle-iot/docs/src/content/reference/firmware.md

 The first form is the simplest, but also least flexible.
 You provide a array of `WiFiAccessPoint` instances, and the call to `WiFi.scan()` fills out the array.
 If there are more APs detected than will fit in the array, they are dropped.
+Returns the number of access points written to the array.

 ```cpp
 // EXAMPLE - retrieve up to 20 Wi-Fi APs